aplteam/APLGit/README.md

 # APLGit

-This is a collection of APL functions that support the OneFlow work flow.
+This is a collection of APL functions that support the OneFlow Git work flow.

-These function allow to execute the required GitBash commands from within a DyalogAPL session.
+These functions allow to execute the required GitBash commands from within a Dyalog APL session.